 Eagle Genomics’ symposium 8th abstract

-Posted by Ivan Karabaliev.
+Posted by Ivan Karabaliev on March 16, 2012.
 Marketing assistant who likes to explain the complex world of bioinformatics to new audiences and the general public.

 The eight abstract of one of the talks which will be held at our 2nd Symposium: "The Next 10 Years of Genome Content Management" on 29th March held at Cambridge, Babraham Research Campus.